What is the 6-Year Plan?

 Why should I take 6 years to read the Bible?

-Which Bible translations are used by the 6 Year Plan?
+Which Bible translations are used in the 6 Year Plan?

 English Standard Version (ESV)

-The ESV is currently the translation used during the worship service at Christ House to provide a consistent reference for the members.
-Christ House, however, recognizes that there are many valid translations.
-The ESV was chosen because (TIM, Please, finish this sentence/paragraph)
+The ESV is currently the translation used during the worship services at Christ House to provide a consistent reference for the members.
+Christ House, however, recognizes that there are many good translations available.
+The ESV was chosen because we believe it strikes a good balance between literal translation suitable for deep study and a smooth readability accessable to most people regardless of education level.

 The Voice (VOICE)